Alan-LZhang/AZ-finance/content/authors/admin/_index.md

 **What's New**

-My paper has received Michael J. Brennan Best Paper Award in 2024.
+My paper has received Michael J. Brennan Best Paper Award by RFS in 2024.
 ________________________________________________________________________________________________________________